Annual Bluegrass Weevil in Turf

 Introduction

-Initially identified as the Hyperodes weevil, the annual bluegrass weevil, Listronotus maculicollis, has historically been a destructive pest of annual bluegrass and creeping bentgrass on fairways and greens in the northeastern United States.
-It was first described as a turfgrass pest in Connecticut in 1931.
-Since then, it has spread south and west and has become an insect of concern for managers in western North Carolina (Figure 1).
+Initially identified as the Hyperodes weevil, the annual bluegrass weevil, Listronotus maculicollis, has been historically a destructive pest of annual bluegrass and creeping bentgrass on fairways and greens in the northeastern United States.
+Since first described as a turfgrass pest in Connecticut in 1931, it has spread south and west and has become an insect of concern for managers in western North Carolina (Figure 1).

 Figure 1.
 Approximate annual bluegrass weevil distribution in No